-Make sure that no foreign material enters the crankcase.
+• Make sure that no foreign material enters the crankcase.

 - 12. Start the engine, and then let it idle for several minutes while checking it for oil leakage.
-If oil is leaking, immediately turn the engine off and check for the cause. - Turn the engine off, wait at least ten minutes, and then check the oil level and correct it if necessary. - 14.
-Install panel F.
+If oil is leaking, immediately turn the engine off and check for the cause. - 13.
+Turn the engine off, wait at least ten minutes, and then check the oil level and correct it if necessary. - 14.
+Install the access cover by turning it clockwise.